 The claimant is only allowed to claim and be reimbursed for increased costs for reimbursable activities identified below.
 Increased cost is limited to the cost of an activity that the claimant is required to incur as a result of the mandate.

-For each eligible claimant, all direct and indirect costs of labor, supplies and services, for the following activities only are eligible for reimbursement:
+For each eligible claimant, all direct and indirect costs of labor, supplies, services, travel and training, for the following activities are eligible for reimbursement: